 Decide which approach to intervention development to take

 A key decision for teams is whether to be guided by one of the many published approaches to intervention development, or undertake a more pragmatic self-selected set of actions.
 A published approach is a guide to the process and methods of intervention development set out in a book, website or journal article.
 The rationale for using a published approach is that it sets out systematic processes that other developers have found useful.
-Some published approaches, and approaches that developers have used in practice, are listed in Table 2.4 5 No research has shown that one of these approaches is better than another, or that their use always leads to the development of successful interventions.
+Some published approaches, and approaches that developers have used in practice, are listed in Table 2.[6]
+No research has shown that one of these approaches is better than another, or that their use always leads to the development of successful interventions.
 In practice, developers may select a specific published approach because of the purpose of their intervention development, e.g. aiming to change behaviour might lead to the use of the Behaviour Change Wheel or Intervention Mapping, in conjunction with the Person Based Approach.
 Alternatively, selection may depend on developers’ beliefs or values, e.g. partnership approaches such as co-production may be selected because developers believe that users will find the resultant interventions more acceptable and feasible, or they may value inclusive work practices in their own right.
 Although developers may follow a published approach closely, experts recommend that developers apply these approaches flexibly to fit their specific context.
+Many of these approaches share the same actions [4,6] and simply place more emphasis on one or a sub-set of actions.
+Researchers sometimes combine the use of different approaches in practice to gain the strengths of two approaches, as in the ‘Combination’ category of Table 2.

 Table 2 Different approaches to intervention development